🦷Impact Of Soothers On Baby Teeth

 It is generally recommended to start weaning children off soothers by the age of 2 to minimize the risk of dental issues and to encourage healthier oral habits.

-3. Can soother use lead to the development of an overbite?
+Can a soother use lead to the development of an overbite?

 Yes, excessive use of soothers can contribute to the development of an overbite as they can push the front teeth forward and affect the growth and positioning of the jaw.